QuantEcon/lecture-python.myst/lectures/svd_intro.md

 our vector autoregression.

 **Guide to three representations:** In practice, we'll be interested in Representation 3.
 We present the first 2 in order to set the stage for some intermediate steps that might help us understand what is under the hood of Representation 3.
 In applications, we'll use only a small  subset of the DMD to approximate dynamics.
 To do that, we'll want to use the  **reduced**  SVD's affiliated with representation 3, not the **full** SVD's affiliated with representations 1 and 2.

+**Guide to impatient reader:** In our applications, we'll be using Representation 3.
+You might want to skip the stage-setting representations 1 and 2 on first reading.

 +++